dy/subscript/README.md

 ## Design

-Default operators (same as JS precedence order):
+Default operators are (same as JS precedence order):

 * `( a, b, c )`
 * `a . b`, `a [ b ]`, `a ( b, c )`